sousarmb/flows/README.md

 If your business logic requires a process to wait until some condition happens, you can write an event gate to handle this case.

 Event gates [group conditions](https://github.com/sousarmb/flows-example-app/blob/main/App/Processes/Gates/WaitForFileModificationGate.php) that need to happen for a process to resume.
-The gate waits for one of multiple external conditions to resolve first, then branchs accordingly.
+The gate waits for one of multiple external conditions to resolve first (`$winner` member), then branchs accordingly.

 You write the gate event classes.

-A wait timeout for the gate is always set.
+A wait timeout (`$expires` member) for the gate is always set.
 If no event resolves during this timeout, a default branch must be selected.
 Think of it as a switch default.

 ### Save/Undo process state
 Sometimes things go wrong.
 If this happens it's possible to return the current process to a previous state and resume from there.

  How?
-Place process savepoints between tasks and then [write undo state gates](https://github.com/sousarmb/flows-example-app/blob/main/App/Processes/StateChangeWithSaveAndUndoProcess.php) to evaluate if the process needs to go back to a previous state and resume from there.
+Place process savepoints (`Flows\Processes\Sign\SaveState` class) between tasks and then [write undo state gates](https://github.com/sousarmb/flows-example-app/blob/main/App/Processes/StateChangeWithSaveAndUndoProcess.php) to evaluate if the process needs to go back to a previous state and resume from there.

 ### Service container
 The service container stores objects that can be injected by the factory when creating class instances, as object dependencies.